 Rosh Hashanah Gifts for Kids

-You didn’t think I’d forget about the little ones, right?
+You didn’t think I’d forget about the little ones, now did you?

-If there’s a good time to spoil our little treasures with sweet Rosh Hashanah presents – it’s now.
+If there’s a good time to spoil our little rugrats with sweet Rosh Hashanah presents – now is the time.

 Us adults have a blast on Rosh Hashanah: we light candles, drink wine, blow the Shofar…